conjure-cp/conjure/ide/report/Questionaire.md

+# The Problem
+This problem consists in finding a partition of numbers 1..N into two sets A and B such that:

+* A and B have the same cardinality.
+* sum of numbers in A = sum of numbers in B
+* sum of squares of numbers in A = sum of squares of numbers in B

+There is no solution for N<8.

+Here is an example forN=8:A=(1,4,6,7) and B=(2,3,5,8)
+Then from N>=8, there is no solution if N is not a multiple of 4.

 # Tasks

-Please follow the instructions below for each of the problems given.
+Please follow the instructions below for each of the tasks given.

 To open the command prompt in visual studio code please press Ctrl+shift+p.
 Once this is open typing "Conjure" will cause the relevant commands to appear.